ELifeRPG/Code-Generator/README.md

 ## Usage

-To get an overview of the tool, visit the builtin documentation by executing `dotnet `
+To get an overview of the tool, visit the inbuilt documentation by executing `enfusion-codegen --help`.

 ### Examples

 #### Generate classes out of a file
-`enfusion codegen generate ./openapi.json --output ./out`
+`enfusion-codegen generate ./openapi.json --output ./out`

 #### Generate classes from a remote file
-`enfusion codegen generate http://localhost/openapi.json --output ./out`
+`enfusion-codegen generate http://localhost/openapi.json --output ./out`